 SIGHTSEEING ATTRACTIONS

 Römer City Hall and the Römerberg

-From the 9th century onwards, the Römerberg served as the venue for markets, trade fairs, tournaments, festivals, public hangings - and the election and coronation of the Kaiser.
+From the 9th century onwards, the Römerberg served as the venue for markets, trade fairs, tournaments, festivals, public hangings - and the election and coronation of the Emperor.
 The Römer, Frankfurt's City Hall on the west side of the square, is one of the oldest and most beautiful in all of Germany.
-Opposite it is the "Ostzeile" - a row of historical half-timbered houses rebuilt in 1986 according to the original plans.
+Opposite is the "Ostzeile" - a row of historical half-timbered houses rebuilt in 1986 according to the original plans.

-Kaiserdom
+Kaiserdom (Imperial Cathedral)

-It was in Frankfurt's cathedral, built more than 500 years ago, that the Kaiser, as ruler over the Holy Roman Empire of the German Nation, was crowned.
-To enjoy a marvellous view, climb the 300 steps to the top of the cathedral tower.
+St. Bartholomew's Cathedral was built upon the walls of a small Merovingian chapel from the 7th century.
+With a 500-year history, emperors once were crowned here as rulers of the "Holy Roman Empire of the German Nation".
+In 1987, the museum in the cloister of Frankfurt's imperial cathedral was opened.
+If you want to see even more of Frankfurt, you can climb the 300 steps of the cathedral tower and be rewarded with a magnificent view.

-Paulskirche

-No other place better symbolizes the emergence of German democracy than Frankfurt's Paulskirche.
-A permanent exhibition highlights the eventful history of democracy and German unification.

-FRANKFURT COMPACT FRANKFURT COMPACT
+FRANKFURT COMPACT 13

 Old Sachsenhausen

 Here, amidst cobblestone streets and plazas, fountains and half-timbered houses, visitors will feel like they've been taken on a trip back in time.
 The maze of narrow lanes is thronged by cider taverns.

-New Frankfurt Old Town Frankfurt's heart has been restored.
-Frankfurt's old town between the Römerberg and Kaiserdom has been completely rebuilt.
+New Frankfurt Old Town Frankfurt's heart has been restored - the old town between the Römerberg and Kaiserdom has been completely rebuilt.
 The blend of reconstructed buildings and new designs highlights Frankfurt's history as a European metropolis.

-Alte Oper Frankfurt

-Razed to the ground by bombing raids in 1944, Frankfurt's ostentatious turn-of-the-20th-century opera building was rebuilt true to the original.
-Today, the "Alte Oper" attracts countless visitors to the some 300 concerts and events it hosts each year.

-Goethe-Haus and Goethe-Museum

-Johann Wolfgang Goethe's childhood home ranks among the leading and most popular memorials to an author in Germany.
-The Goethe-Museum is right next door.

-Museum Embankment

-The Museum Embankment is one of the premier museum complexes in both Germany and Europe.
-With the unique cultural offerings on both sides of the River Main, Frankfurt has an outstanding reputation among art lovers.
+Alte Oper Frankfurt Razed to the ground by bombing raids in 1944, Frankfurt's ostentatious turn-of-the-20th-century opera building was rebuilt true to the original.
+Since then, around 300 concerts and events a year have attracted numerous culture enthusiasts to the Great Hall, the Mozart Hall or the Clara Schumann Foyer.
+Goethe House and Goethe Museum Johann Wolfgang Goethe's family home is one of the most important and popular memorials to the poet in Germany.
+The Goethe Museum is right next door.
+Museum Embankment The Museum Embankment is one of the premier museum complexes in both Germany and Europe.
+With the unique cultural offerings on both sides of the Main River, Frankfurt has an outstanding reputation among art lovers.

 Main Tower

-The only high-rise in Frankfurt with a public observation platform on its roof; from there, 200 meters above the ground, visitors enjoy a great bird's eye view of the city.
+The only high-rise in Frankfurt, with a public observation platform on its roof, from where, 200 metres above the ground, visitors can enjoy a great bird's eye view over the city.

-FRANKFURT COMPACT 11 FRANKFURT COMPACT 11
+FRANKFURT COMPACT 15

 LIFE IN FRANKFURT

 HOUSING, HEALTH AND MOBILITY